Last Updated on July 22, 2021 by Oddmund Groette

 - RSI(2) must be lower than 10.

-- If both 1 and 2 are true, then enter at the close.
+- If number one is true, then enter at the close.

 - Exit at the close when today’s close is higher than yesterday’s high.

 These simple rules produce this equity curve (logarithmic chart):